pmagalang/ECS-171-Group-8/README.md

 ## Music Genre Classifier

+### Running the App Locally

+Clone this repository and run `streamlit run frontend.py`

+The app should open in your web browser.

 ### Dependencies

-streamlit - Streamlit turns data scripts into shareable web apps in minutes.
+* streamlit - Streamlit turns data scripts into shareable web apps in minutes.
 All in Python.
 All for free.
 No front‑end experience required.

-`pip install streamlit`

-`streamlit run frontend.py`
+* pandas
+* numpy
+* altair
+* tensorflow
+* matplotlib
+* librosa
+* pydub